The research process

 Academic honesty: Crediting your sources

-Works cited lists, in text citations, references, footnotes, and bibliographies give credit to the sources used in a project or written work.
+Academic honesty entails giving credit to the sources you used to support a project or written work.

 A citation tells your readers where you got the information you used in your paper, project, or presentation.